 Important Economic Terms and Concepts are explained and their definitions are provided in this post.
-These concepts are very helpful for candidates preparing for UPSC Civil Services, SSC, IBPS, APPSC, TSPSC, Group -1, Group -2, Group -3 Exams.
+These concepts are very helpful for candidates preparing for UPSC Civil Services, SSC, IBPS, APPSC, TSPSC, Group -1, Group -2, Group -3, SSC, IBPS, RRB, RBI and other competitive Exams.
+You can also download this as PDF.

 Let us now see these concepts,